Updated on February 19th, 2019 by Josh Arnold

 Colgate-Palmolive’s long history of dividend increases is due to its strong brands and dominant position across multiple product categories.
 These time-tested brands have fueled the company’s growth for over 100 years.

 Colgate-Palmolive has paid uninterrupted dividends since 1895, and has increased its dividend payments for the past 57 consecutive years.
-Colgate-Palmolive’s dividend is also very safe, which is a topic that we explore in the following video:

 The one negative aspect of Colgate-Palmolive as a potential investment is the stock valuation.
 Colgate-Palmolive stock appears to be significantly overvalued today, which could limit its shareholder returns over the next five years.